'I want to quit': Fox News employees say their network's Russia coverage was 'an embarrassment'

 The person said, "Fox feels like an extension of the Trump White House."

 The employees spoke to CNN on the condition of anonymity because they were not authorized to speak publicly on the matter.
-A Fox News spokesperson declined to comment.
+A Fox News spokesperson told CNN the network covered the breaking news accurately and fairly across both news and opinion programming.

 On Monday, it was revealed that President Trump's former campaign manager Paul Manafort and another associate Rick Gates had been indicted by a grand jury on 12 counts, including conspiracy against the United States.
 Unsealed court records also revealed that another Trump associate, George Papadopoulos, had pleaded guilty to making a false statement to the FBI weeks ago.

-The revelations jolted through the news media, and Fox News did cover it as its top story.
+The revelations jolted through the news media, and Fox News -- the highest rated network in the country -- did cover it as its top story.
 But in contrast with CNN and MSNBC, which aired non-stop rolling coverage throughout the day, Fox News found plenty of time to cover other topics, like the NFL protests, North Korea, and tax reform.

 Related: How Fox News is covering the toughest day of the Trump presidency

-Note: This story has been updated to include comment from a Fox News spokesperson.